The Plot: The Secret Story of The Protocols of the Elders of Zion

 The Plot: The Secret Story of the Protocols of the Elders of Zion is a graphic novel by American cartoonist Will Eisner released in 2005.

+Summary

 The book tells of the antisemitic conspiracy behind the falsified work Protocols of the Elders of Zion, written by the Russian-French writer Mathieu Golovinski in 1905.
 Eisner was inspired to write it when a few years before his death in 2005 he learned Radio Islam was broadcasting the Protocols.

+Release and reception

 The book was released by W. W. Norton in 2005 with an introduction by Umberto Eco entitled "The Power of Falsehood".

-In Eye Magazine, Steve Heller praised Eisner for taking on the subject.
-Nicholas Lezard in The Guardian found the grey wash style used to be "a dramatic instrument".
+In Eye Magazine, Steve Heller praised Eisner for taking on the subject while Nicholas Lezard in The Guardian found the grey wash style used as "a dramatic instrument".